ElementsProject/lightning/doc/lightning-sendpsbt.7.md

 The **sendpsbt** is a low-level RPC command which sent a PSBT.

-- *psbt*: A string that rappresent the hexadecimal of the psbt.
-It is required to run the **sendpsbt** command.
-The caller can build a psbt with command *fundpsbt*.
+- *psbt*: A string that rappresent psbt value.

 EXAMPLE JSON REQUEST
 --------------------